milkyware/milkyware.github.io/_drafts/restore-isolated-durable-function-tuple-support.md

 }
 ```

-As per **[Microsofts docs](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview#activity-functions)**, Tuples can be used to pass multiple inputs to a durable function without having to create a wrapper complex object.
+As per **[Microsoft docs](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-types-features-overview#activity-functions)**, Tuples can be used to pass multiple inputs to a durable function without having to create a wrapper complex object.

 ``` csharp
 [Function(nameof(ActivityMapper))]